An evolving body of work exploring perception, form, and identity—from the human, to the symbolic, to the shared.

 Martin Lenclos is a Paris-born, Brooklyn-based artist, designer, and philosophical observer with decades of experience at the intersection of media, innovation, and creative inquiry.

-He founded L’Enclos as a platform to unite art, design, and consciousness studies into a single experiment: What happens when we live as if consciousness comes first?
+He founded L’Enclos as a platform to unite art, design, and consciousness-first inquiry into a single creative experiment: What happens when we live as if consciousness comes first?

 His work bridges media arts, experiential design, and contemplative practice, producing objects, images, and ideas that function less as statements than as questions — mirrors that invite shifts in perception and dissolutions of identity.